sonnymoney/wdi-remote-matrix/unit_1/w1d4/instructor_notes/INTRO_TO_JS.md

 **Numbers** are digits.
 There are no quotes around a number primitive.
 Numbers can be evaluated in arithmetic expressions.

 * `2 + 2`;

+What can we do with our data?
+We can store them to memory so we can work with them.

 **Variables (5 mins):** We can assign strings and numbers to variables.
 Using the assignment operator `=`, we can store data to memory: